juliusbroomfield/interview-prep/Algorithms/String Algorithms/pattern-matching.md

 # Boyer-Moore

-Similar to the brute force approach, except after a mismatch (using brute force), we'll shift a certain amount of spaces according to a last occurance table table
+Similar to the brute force approach, except after a mismatch, we'll shift a certain amount of spaces according to a last occurance table.

+#### Last Occurrence Table
-**Last Occurrence Table** - tells how far to shift based on mismatched character.
+Tells us how far to shift based on mismatched character.
 It is a form of preprocessing, does not depend on text.

 ```python
 def lastOccuranceTable(pattern):